Cross processing slide film with AGFA PRECISA CT

 Development C-41 Tetenal Kit

-Cross processing (also referred as X-Pro) is when you intentionally develop your film with the wrong chemistry.
+Cross processing (also referred to as X-Pro) is when you intentionally develop your film with the wrong chemistry.
 For instance a color negative film is standardized processed with the C-41 chemistry.
 But if you take the E-6 chemicals normally used for color positive film then you do a cross processing.
 The same can be done vice versa.

 - C-41 to E-6